-The universe just isn't kind to The Cutie.
-For all their sweetness, idealism, love, and innocence, authors seem obsessed with putting them through all sorts of horrific violence, trauma, and loss.
+The universe isn't kind to The Cutie.
+For all their sweetness, idealism, love, and innocence, authors seem fixated on putting them through all sorts of horrific violence, trauma, and loss.
 Eventually they are broken inside, an Empty Shell of what they once were.

 So... what happens next?

 Sometimes their hopeful, caring nature is forever lost.
 Sometimes they snap.
 They may start on a path of darkness.
 They might even try to bring the world down with them.
 Or they may just wither up and die.